hpr1999/vsADA/README.md

 ## Requirements

-An installation of GNAT.
-Specifically, gnatmake.exe, gnatclean.exe.
+An installation of GNAT. (<https://www.gnu.org/software/gnat/>) Specifically, gnatmake.exe, gnatclean.exe are used.
 You have to set the path to the binary folder in settings or use the vsada command.

 ## Extension Settings